Skip to content

 boot (Pipelex.setup)

-├─ for each plugin in BUILTIN_PLUGINS (StoragePlugin is one)
+├─ for each built-in plugin (StoragePlugin is one)

 └─ plugin.register(registrar) # side-effect-free